 The 6 Super category events (equivalent to the current Platinum category) had Ma Long as the top seeded player.
-2 victories out of the 5 finals he played, and a single upset in semifinals , served him well to qualify as #1 player for the 2016 ITTF Grand Finals, where he won the final match against Fan Zhendong.
+Two victories out of the five finals he played, and a single upset in semi-finals, served him well to qualify as #1 player for the 2016 ITTF Grand Finals, where he won the final match against Fan Zhendong.

-If he managed to have a similar performance this year, he would earn the biggest amount of the circuit, a 7% of the total prize money the 2017 ITTF World Tour offers.
+If he manages to put in a similar performance this year, he would earn the highest amount on the circuit, 7% of the total prize money the 2017 ITTF World Tour offers.

-The best female player of the world will make more money than Ma Long if she is not unlucky like last year, when he had to withdraw from the 2016 ITTF Grand Finals because of an injury.
+The best female player in the world will make more money than Ma Long if she is not as unlucky as last year, when she had to withdraw from the 2016 ITTF Grand Finals because of an injury.

 Ma Long’s reign casts a long shadow.
-However, Fan Zhendong will shorten the distance, even pass him according to some opinions.
-More than $100.000 would end up in Fan’s pocket if he is up to the expectations.
+However, Fan Zhendong will shorten the distance, or maybe even pass him according to some opinions.
+More than $100,000 would end up in Fan’s pocket if he is up to the expectations.

-The Chinese star will probably improve the estimation if she does not suffer from any injury like last year, when she withdrawed from the 2016 ITTF Grand Finals.
+The Chinese star will probably improve the estimation if she does not suffer from any injuries like last year, when she withdrew from the 2016 ITTF Grand Finals.

-Considering the 2016 ITTF Grand Finals, the Japanese player participated in 12 events, even including a couple of Challenge category.
-Without having an extraordinary performance, the high amount of appearances would make her earn a considerable amount.
+Considering the 2016 ITTF Grand Finals, the Japanese player participated in 12 events, including a couple of Challenge categories.
+Without having an extraordinary performance, the high number of appearances would see her earn a considerable amount.
 We will see if she is able to have such a tight calendar in 2017.

-Very consistent performance though, reaching quarter finals in 4 of the tournaments and a runner-up position in Germany, where he could not defeat Ma Long.
-If he repeats such results, the amount will go close to $22.000.
+Very consistent performance though, reaching the quarter-finals in 4 of the tournaments and a runner-up position in Germany, where he could not defeat Ma Long.
+If he repeats these results, the amount will rise to almost $22,000.

 Comparison to other sports

-Let’s take a look at tennis and golf 2016 money earnings:
+Let’s take a look at 2016’s tennis and golf prize-money earnings:

-According to Forbes, the best tennis players of the ATP and WTA circuits earned millonaire amounts last year.
+According to Forbes, the best tennis players of the ATP and WTA circuits earned millionaire totals last year.

 Regarding the WTA circuit, Serena Williams earned $8.9 million, while Garbiñe Muguruza got $4.6 million.

-PGA circuit earnings list has the american golfer Dustin Johnson at the top with $9.3 million, with Jason Day following him having $8 million and Adam Scott with $4.6 million.
+The PGA circuit earnings list has the American golfer Dustin Johnson at the top with $9.3 million, with Jason Day following him earning $8 million and Adam Scott with $4.6 million.

-LPGA circuit, where best women golfers compete, reports $2.5 million for Ariya Jutanugarn, $2.4 million for Lydia Ko and $1.7 million for Brooke Henderson.
+The LPGA circuit, where the best female golfers compete, reports $2.5 million for Ariya Jutanugarn, $2.4 million for Lydia Ko and $1.7 million for Brooke Henderson.

 A big gap

-2017 ITTF World Tour has much lower prizes compared to tennis and golf.
-The total amount for this year, $2.179.000, is even less than the amount some make players make in the other sports.
+The 2017 ITTF World Tour has much lower money prizes compared to tennis and golf.
+The total amount for this year, $2,179,000, is even less than the amount some individual players make in the other sports.

 However, it is not a fair comparison.
-Table tennis has several income sources, as players do not only focus on the circuit but in other National and Continental leagues.
-As an example, golfer Dustin Johnson participated in 22 events last year, while Ma Long only in 7.
+Table tennis has several other income sources, as players do not only focus on the circuit but in other national and continental leagues, too.
+For example, golfer Dustin Johnson participated in 22 events last year, while Ma Long only in 7.

-In fact, according to some sources, Ma Long’s salary in 2013 Chinese Super League was $250.000, which is far more than the 2017 World Tour estimated earnings.
+In fact, according to some sources, Ma Long’s salary in the 2013 Chinese Super League was $250,000, which is far more than the 2017 World Tour estimated earnings.